 How to get there: Go to Settings in the sidebar → Integrations tab (under Other) → Stripe section.

 Automatically sync customer data from Stripe to enrich user profiles with MRR, LTV, plan information, and subscription status.
+Once configured, you can filter, sort, and prioritize feedback by paying customers and revenue.

 email,stripe_customer_id